Rogers becomes first in state to implement emergency radio system

 ROGERS, Ark.
-(KNWA) — As the number of shootings grows across the U.S., the Rogers School District is becoming the first in the state to implement a new emergency radio system.
+(KFTA) — As the number of shootings grows across the U.S., the Rogers School District is becoming the first in the state to implement a new emergency radio system.

 Local emergency personel are calling it a large investment in student safety.